petunder/tte_webui/README.md

     git clone https://github.com/petunder/tte_webui.git
     cd tte_webui
     ```
-2. Сheck if there is ffmpeg on your computer; otherwise it will be automatically installed
+2. Сheck if there is ffmpeg on your computer (otherwise it will be automatically installed)
    ```sh
     python ffmpeg_check.py
     ```